blinkinput/blinkinput-android/README.md

 # <a name="intro"></a> Android _BlinkOCR_ integration instructions

 The package contains Android Archive (AAR) that contains everything you need to use _BlinkOCR_ library.
+This AAR is also available in maven repository for easier integration into your app.
+For more information about maven integration procedure, check [maven integration section](#mavenIntegration).

 Besides AAR, package also contains a demo project that contains following modules:

- - BlinkOCRApp demonstrates integration of BlinkOCR component
+- _BlinkOCRSegmentDemo_ shows how to use simple Intent-based API to scan little text segments.
+It also shows you how to create a custom scan activity for scanning little text segments.
+- _BlinkOCRFullScreen_ shows how to perform full camera frame generic OCR, how to draw OCR results on screen and how to obtain [OcrResult](https://blinkocr.github.io/blinkocr-android/com/microblink/results/ocr/OcrResult.html) object for further processing.
+This app also shows how to scan Code128 or Code39 barcode on same screen that is used for OCR.
+- _BlinkOCRDirectAPI_ shows how to perform OCR of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

-_BlinkOCR_ is supported on Android SDK version 10 (Android 2.3) or later.
+_BlinkOCR_ is supported on Android SDK version 10 (Android 2.3.3) or later.

 The library contains one activity: `BlinkOCRActivity`.
+It is responsible for camera control and recognition of small segments.
+It is ideal if you need to quickly scan small text segments, like date, amount or e-mail.

-It is responsible for camera control and recognition.
-If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+For advanced use cases, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).

 # <a name="quickStart"></a> Quick Start